CRM for Marketing Pros

-This course is intended for individuals who plan to implement, use, maintain, or support the marketing features of Microsoft Dynamics CRM in their organizations.
+This course is intended for individuals who plan to implement, use, maintain, or support the marketing features of Microsoft Dynamics 365 in their organizations.
 A typical audience is made up of marketing directors, marketing managers, marketing officers and consultants who want to demonstrate foundational understanding of the functionality.
-Through this course you will get a general working knowledge of the marketing functionalities, applications and features within Microsoft Dynamics CRM.
+Through this course you will get a general working knowledge of the marketing functionalities, applications and features within Microsoft Dynamics 365.

 Instructor-led classroom or online training.
 Classroom training is hosted at The CRM Team Training Suite, Design Quarter, Fourways.

 1. Apply integrated marketing management (IMM) solution concepts